 Fragmented, dated technology results in operational inefficiencies such as:

 - Limited operational visibility among internal stakeholders;

-- Delayed rulemaking processes that cost agencies labor and time; and
+- Delayed federal rulemaking processes that cost agencies labor and time; and

 - Unnecessarily complex regulatory features that raise compliance and legal questions for the public.